chengjackjelly/chengjackjelly.github.io/README.md

 write markdown
 run ./run.sh
 ### TODO

 - use github actions to furthur automate everything
-- only regenerate the html when the corresponding markdown is changed since last generation.
+- ~~only regenerate the html when the corresponding markdown is changed since last generation~~
-- generating git commit message automatically from modified content(update/add/deleted...)
+- ~~generating git commit message automatically from modified content(update/add/deleted...~~
-- add timestamp/author to each plog and update them during git commit
+- ~~add timestamp/author to each plog and update them during git commit~~